edamla/mediterraneanagency/_books/2021-09-01-osman-gazi-son-of-ertugrul-gazi.md

-of Cavit Ersen, titled Osman Gazi, written in a grip- ping style and in fluent Turkish, it aims to contrib- ute to the awakening historical consciousness in society and the ever-expanding love of ancestors in young generations.
+of Cavit Ersen, titled Osman Gazi, written in a grip- ping style and in fluent Turkish, it aims to contrib- ute to the awakening historical consciousness in society and the ever expanding love of ancestors in young generations.
 <!--more-->